 No Products in the Cart

 As an African American woman, you probably go through all sorts of struggles trying to maintain a style that works.
-In fact; the number of products and styling you need all contribute to a portion of the hefty estimated 774 million dollars that African American women spend yearly ? just trying to keep their hair tame!
+In fact; the number of products and styling you need all contribute to a portion of the hefty estimated 774 million dollars that African American women spend yearly through the natural hair movement.

 A Black Woman's hair is unique to any other type of hair in the world.
 It is coarse and thick with a tendency to curl ? and curl it will, if not corrected!
 This means avoiding rain/the pool/garden sprinklers at all costs ? and even canceling plans when you need to!
 However, in the last few years something has changed in the aesthetics department, and suddenly natural hair is in!